 Proof of legal residence

 You must provide proof of legal residence in the country where you live.
 In North Macedonia, you can do this by providing one of the following documents:

-- proof that you are a national from North Macedonia, or an Albanian or Kosovan national
+- proof that you are a national from Albania or Kosovo.

 If you live in Albania, you can use a residence permit (leje qëndrimi) issued by the Regional Office of the Border & Migration Police.